Civilization VI: Leader Pass

 On November 14, 2022, Firaxis posted a tweet regarding an announcement for a new DLC the following day.
 The next day, the "Leader Pass" was announced, containing 12 new leaders and 6 new "personas", alternate versions of existing leaders.
 This pass would release monthly, starting on November 21, 2022, and concluding in March 2023.
 Each pack contains one or two new leaders and personas.
 The first pack, Great Negotiators, contains Abraham Lincoln of America and Nzinga Mbande of the Kongolese, and a persona for Saladin.
-Later packs featured Elizabeth of England, Ramses of Egypt, Yongle and Wu Zetian of China, Sejong of Korea, Sundiata Keita of Mali, Ludwig II of Germany, Nader Shah of Persia, Theodora of Byzantium, and Tokugawa of Japan; as well as personas for Qin Shi Huang, Cleopatra, Suleiman, Harald Hardrada, and Victoria.
+Later packs featured Elizabeth of England, Ramses of Egypt, Yongle and Wu Zetian of China, Sejong of Korea, Sundiata Keita of Mali, Ludwig II of Germany, Nader Shah of Persia, Theodora of Byzantium and Tokugawa of Japan; as well as personas for Qin Shi Huang, Cleopatra, Suleiman, Harald Hardrada and Victoria.
 On November 17, it was announced that Julius Caesar would lead Rome, being a free leader released on November 21, obtained by linking a 2K Games account to Civilization VI.

 Reception

-Civilization VI received "generally favorable" reviews, according to review aggregator Metacritic.
-Critics like Scott Butterworth from GameSpot praised the game's nuanced additions and the unstacking of cities, which "adds a new strategic layer that fills a gap and creates greater variety in the types of thinking Civ demands."
-IGN's Dan Stapleton echoed the same love for its "overwhelming number of systems" and for feeling "like a Civ game that's already had two expansions."
+Civilization VI received "generally favorable" reviews, according to review aggregator platform Metacritic.
+Scott Butterworth from GameSpot praised the game's nuanced additions and the unstacking of cities, which "adds a new strategic layer that fills a gap and creates greater variety in the types of thinking Civ demands."
+IGNs Dan Stapleton echoed the same love for its "overwhelming number of systems" and for feeling "like a Civ game that's already had two expansions."

 Peter Glagowski from Destructoid was slightly more critical, dubbing the religious victory condition in the game a "nuisance" and recommending "turning it off".
 He also lamented the lack of scenarios, the scrapping of the diplomatic victory condition (which would eventually be reintroduced in Gathering Storm), and the absence of Steam Workshop support at launch.

 The game shipped more than one million units in its first two weeks of release, making it the fastest-selling game in the Civilization series to date.
 By May 2017, the game had sold more than two million copies, contributing significantly to publisher Take Two's 2017 financial year, in which they reported revenues of $576.1 million.
 Take Two stated that Civilization VI was on track to surpass Civilization Vs lifetime sales of eight million copies.
-By 2019, the game had sold 5.5 million units, and by 2023, the total sales of the game were reported at over 11 million, making it the best selling game in the series.
+By 2019, the game had sold 5.5 million units, and by 2023, the total sales of the game were reported at over 11 million, making it the best-selling game in the series.

 The game won the Best PC Game and Best Strategy Game awards at the 2016 Game Critics Awards, as well as the Best Strategy Game at The Game Awards 2016 and the National Academy of Video Game Trade Reviewers.
 During the 20th Annual D.I.C.E.
 Awards, the Academy of Interactive Arts & Sciences awarded Civilization VI with Strategy/Simulation Game of the Year.